The Car Connection Toyota Prius Prime Overview

 The Toyota Prius Prime is a plug-in hybrid version of the fourth-generation Toyota Prius, the world’s best-known and highest-volume hybrid-electric car.
 It was launched for the 2017 model year and succeeds the discontinued Prius Plug-In Hybrid model, sold from 2012 through 2015, but it’s a different and much-improved vehicle in many ways.

-The Prime is based on the latest Prius, which was launched for the 2016 model year.
-That model achieved the unusual distinction of having styling so outré that it made its predecessor look downright staid.
+The Prime is a derivative of the newest Prius, which arrived for the 2016 model year.
+With the Prius Prime, Toyota has attempted to tone down some of the shapes that may have been awkward on the Prius.
 While the Prime retains the basic shape of the conventional Prius, it has new front and rear styling that slightly moderate the design and, to many eyes, look better than its non-plug-in sibling.

 That includes more horizontal rear lights, a subtly twin-domed rear liftgate window, and a slightly more conventional front end with four small rectangular projector headlights on either side.